Coronavirus COVID-19 Prevention in Mull

 As a responsible self catering host and member of the Association of Scotland's Self Caterers, we've followed the ASSC's industry-leading measures for restarting safely and implemented their Enhanced Cleaning Protocols as well as preparing our own risk assessment.
 We've also signed up to VisitScotland's Good To Go certification for visitor accommodation and committed to Airbnb's Enhanced Cleaning Protocol.

-Although things are not yet back to 'normal' compared to previous years, you'll find that most Mull visitor businesses are ready to receive you, outdoor activities are still on offer, wildlife is thriving and there are plenty of things to do - unless you're putting your feet up in the house with a movie!
+You should find that most Mull visitor businesses are ready to receive you, outdoor activities are on offer, wildlife is thriving and there are plenty of things to do - unless you're putting your feet up in the house with a movie!

 Eating out and eating in